jeremyreeder/thesafehouse.info/articles/Is_Your_Garage_Secure/index.md

 # Is Your Garage Secure?
 ## It may be insecure by design, but you can fix that!
-*By Jeremy Reeder, Certified Professional Locksmith. © 2009 [The Safe House][safehouse].
-Originally published in __Keynotes__, Volume 55, Issue 7,
+*By Jeremy Reeder, Certified Professional Locksmith.
+(C) 2009 [The Safe House][safehouse].
+Originally published in __Keynotes__, Volume 55, Issue 7, July 2009.*
-July 2009.*